 The XSENSOR ForeSite® SS is the ultimate pressure imaging system for therapists and clinicians.
 Now you can help prevent pressure injuries in patients using wheelchairs without a bunch of recalibration and with the utmost confidence in your results.
 Provide pressure relief the first time, and continue providing it for your patients over the long haul.

 Would you like to learn more about pressure mapping software here at XSENSOR?
-We invite you to get in touch for a demo, to ask questions or to learn more about our systems today.
+We invite you to get in touch with XSENSOR for a demo, to ask questions or to learn more about our systems today.